farbod1277/tutorials/README.md

 2. Install as an OS alongside Windows

-# First option (easier but limited and slower to run at times):
+# First option: VM (easier but limited and slower to run at times):

 1. Download Oracle VM VirtualBox from [here](https://www.virtualbox.org/wiki/Downloads).
 2. Install it accordingly.